 The SWIFT network doesn't actually transfer the money - it communicates transaction orders between institutions using SWIFT codes.
 Thanks to SWIFT, we have standardized IBAN (International Bank Account Number) and BIC (Bank Identifier Code) formats that are used for actual funds transfer.

-SWIFT assigns every financial organization a code which is unique and has 8 or 11 characters.
+SWIFT assigns every financial organization a unique code which that has 8 or 11 characters.
 This code is called the SWIFT code, ISO-9362, or the BIC code.
-It comprises the institution code, the country code, the location code (or city code), and an optional branch code for individual branches.
+It comprises the institution code, the country code, the location code (or city code), and an optional branch code to identify individual branches.

-Keep in mind that the IBAN code and SWIFT code are not the same things - while the SWIFT code only identifies a bank, the IBAN identifies both the bank and a specific account at the bank.
+The IBAN code and SWIFT code are not the same things—while the SWIFT code only identifies a bank, the IBAN identifies both the bank and a specific account at the bank.
 The United States doesn't participate in IBAN and instead uses the ABA routing numbers for domestic payments and SWIFT codes for international payments.

 Since SWIFT doesn't actually send money, it requires different interventions, which makes the whole process slow.
 It also adds costs to the transfers.

 SWIFT is a cooperative, meaning it's not controlled by any one country.
 It's governed by a 25-person board of directors and overseen by the G-10 country central banks (Bank of Canada, Deutsche Bundesbank, European Central Bank, Banque de France, Banca d’Italia, Bank of Japan, De Nederlandsche Bank, Sveriges Riksbank, Swiss National Bank, Bank of England, USA Federal Reserve System), the European Central Bank, and the National Bank of Belgium.